cooling-singapore/saas-middleware/DEVELOPMENT.md

 ### Destination
-It MUST be possible to write logs stdout and/or multiple file(s).
+It MUST be possible to write logs to stdout and/or multiple file(s).
 Furthermore, it SHOULD be possible to filter (e.g., by module name) and redirect logs to different files.
 In order to avoid extremely large log files, log files MUST be automatically rolled over once they have reached a certain size.

 ### Format